 You will have seen the Communique and the 'consequences' which that meeting decided to impose on The Episcopal Church of the United States.
 The primary question in your minds will be this, 'And will the same consequences or sanctions apply to us if we approve the proposals for canonical change in respect of marriage in 2016 and 2017?'

 The meeting discussed many issues.
 The Primates agreed to 'walk together' - although some almost immediately - and to our great regret - walked away.
-The Primates set up a Task Group '
+The Primates set up a Task Group:

 “to maintain conversation among ourselves with the intention of restoration of relationship, the rebuilding of mutual trust, healing the legacy of hurt, recognising the extent of our commonality and exploring our deep differences, ensuring they are held between us in the love and grace of Christ.”